DR CHRISTINA BRITZOLAKIS (H508)

 The module studies selected modernist texts as a response to the radically changed perceptions of time and space brought about by social modernity.
 It treats literary modernism as a plurality of innovative or experimental writing practices, arising at different times and places, though often within shared intellectual networks, between the 1900s and the 1930s.
 A major focus of the module is the transformation of narrative modes of representation in this period.
-We will explore the challenges posed to narration and memory by the disruptive energies of modernity, such as imperialism; war, urbanization; suffragism; and new technologies of communication, transport and media.
+We will explore in particular the challenges posed to the novel form, and to narrative strategies, by the disruptive energies of modernity, such as imperialism; war, urbanization; suffragism; and new technologies of communication, transport and media.

-Topics explored include the Edwardian critique of imperial ideals of masculinity and Englishness; the avant-garde's attack on liberal democracy; the traumatic effects of the First World War; articulations between urban, national and global space; modernist discourses of primitivism, ‘instinct’, and the unconscious; changing ideologies of sexuality, eroticism and gender.
+Topics explored include the modernist critique of imperial ideals of masculinity and Englishness; avant-garde attacks on liberal democracy; the traumatic effects of the First World War on cultural memory; articulations between urban, national and global space; modernist discourses of primitivism, ‘instinct’, and the unconscious; changing ideologies of sexuality, eroticism and gender.
 This module offers an opportunity for detailed, in-depth study of one of the major modernist texts, James Joyce's Ulysses; Term 2 is set aside for this purpose.

 Indicative Outline Syllabus:

 E.M.
 Forster Howards End

 - Cultural Politics of the Avant-Garde:

 Wyndham Lewis et al, Blast (online at Modernist Journals Project)

 Jean Rhys, Voyage in the Dark